Should You Cosign a Mortgage? Here's What Every Potential Cosigner Must Know

 Cosigning a loan could help your credit if the creditor reports that the primary account holder manages the account responsibly and makes on-time payments.
 And the new account adds to your credit mix.
 (Having different types of credit, like mortgages and credit cards, can help your credit scores.)
 But even if the creditor reports the payments to the major reporting bureaus, you'll likely only get a slight benefit to your credit scores.
 Because you were a worthy cosigner, you probably don't need more positive notations on your credit report to boost your scores.

 In fact, you'll probably see a temporary reduction in your credit scores when the lender pulls your credit before approving the mortgage loan you're cosigning.
 This hard inquiry will ding your credit, and so will the increase in your overall debt load.
 Credit bureaus factor in loans you cosign for as a debt obligation when figuring your credit scores.
-Cosigning a mortgage loan can raise your total debt balance and reduce your credit scores accordingly.

-Also, knowing about your liability on a cosigned debt, other lenders might refuse to make additional loans to you because you might appear overextended.
+Cosigning a mortgage loan raises your total debt balance and reduces your credit scores accordingly.
+A cosigned loan counts as your debt obligation when lenders calculate your debt-to-income (DTI) ratio for future loans.
+Other lenders might refuse to make additional loans to you because you could appear overextended.
 So, before you agree to cosign a mortgage loan, consider whether you plan to buy a house, car, or another item on credit within the period that the borrower is paying off the mortgage, which could be decades.

 If the primary borrower pays late or, even worse, defaults on the loan, your credit will take a hit.
 The borrower might not be too concerned about negative credit reporting because they already had bad credit (obviously, otherwise, a cosigner wouldn't have been necessary).